FLUX-SE/all_docs/en_US/spat_revolution_doc/5_Spatialisation_Technology_5_5_Panning_Algorithms.md

 **How does it work?**

 VBIP was designed to improve on VBAP when calculating the high-frequency (above 700 hz) localisation criteria.
-The selection of which speakers to use to render a virtual sound source is very similar to VBAP, only the gain calculations differ.
+The selection of which speakers to use to render a virtual sound source is similar to VBAP, only the gain calculations differ.

 The same 4 dependencies mentioned for VBAP, also apply to VBIP.
 You will need to listen for quite a nuanced difference between these two panning algorithms.
 Try to compare how each panning type handles the higher frequency content of your material.